ARC-NeRF: Area Ray Casting for Broader Unseen View Coverage in Few-shot Object Rendering: Introduction

-Our proposed HourglassNeRF is built upon FlipNeRF~\cite{seo2023flipnerf}, which trains a set of augmented rays with existing ground-truth (GT) pixel values by taking advantage of Lambertian assumption.
-However, despite the Lambertian surface assumption, FlipNeRF utilized a set of flipped \textbf{specular} reflection rays, which goes against the physical characteristics of the training framework.
-Instead, we assume our proposed hourglass as a featurized bundle of flipped \textbf{diffuse} reflection rays originating from Lambertian surfaces, enabling a more physically reasonable training framework and leading to performance improvement.
-Furthermore, building upon the characteristic that a Lambertian surface maintains consistent luminance regardless of the viewing angle, we introduce \textit{luminance consistency regularization} with an auxiliary luminance estimation task to enhance the consistency of estimated luminances between the original ray and its corresponding hourglass, which further improves the rendering quality as shown in~\cref{fig:intro}.
-Our main contributions are summarized as follows: \begin{itemize} \item We propose a novel ray augmentation strategy, \ie casting an hourglass as a bundle of additional rays, which is effective for training NeRF with only a set of sparse inputs. \item By marrying the IPE with our proposed hourglass, we can adaptively regularize the high-frequency of additional input samples based on the photo-consistency, which leads to performance improvement under the few-shot setting. \item Furthermore, inspired by the fact that the Lambertian surface has the consistent luminance irrespective of viewing angle, we assume our proposed hourglass as multiple flipped diffuse reflection rays cast back from the Lambertian surface, and propose luminance consistency regularization for training our HourglassNeRF.
-By enhancing the consistency of estimated relative luminances between the original ray and the corresponding hourglass, we can further improve the integrity of our training framework and the rendering quality. \item Our HourglassNeRF outperforms its baseline, delivering competitive results across different datasets and scenarios with sharp fine details. \end{itemize}
+Additionally, we propose luminance map, which serves as free lunch additional data that can be easily derived from RGB images, as an effective additional training resource in few-shot scenarios with limited training data, and introduce \textit{luminance consistency regularization} with an auxiliary luminance estimation task.
+It enhances the consistency of estimated luminance between the original ray and its corresponding Area Ray, allowing for more accurate capture of delicate object textures with fine details as shown in~\cref{fig:intro}.
+Our main contributions are as follows: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt, leftmargin=*] \item We propose a novel ray augmentation strategy, \ie casting an Area Ray as a bundle of additional rays to cover a broader range of unseen views, which is effective for training NeRF with only a set of sparse inputs. \item By marrying the IPE with our Area Ray, we can adaptively regularize the high-frequency of additional input samples based on the photo-consistency, leading to improved detail in rendering under the few-shot scenario. \item We propose a luminance map, easily derived from RGB images as simple but effective free lunch data, and introduce luminance consistency regularization through an auxiliary luminance estimation task, further enhancing the rendering quality. \item Our ARC-NeRF outperforms its baseline, delivering competitive results across different datasets and scenarios with sharp fine details in object textures. \end{itemize}